OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Conclusion

 \section{Conclusion}

 In this paper, we propose OccLE, a label-efficient 3D semantic occupancy prediction that leverages limited voxel annotations while preserving high performance.
 OccLE incorporates three key components: (1) distilling 2D foundation model to predict aligned pseudo label for supervising 2D and 3D semantic learning, (2) cross-plane image and LiDAR feature synergy for efficient geometry learning under semi-supervision, and (3) semantic-geometric feature grid fusion with Dual Mamba and scatter-accumulated projection for supervising unannotated regions.
-Experimental results demonstrate that OccLE achieves an mIoU of 16.59\% on the SemanticKITTI validation set using only 10\% of the voxel annotations.
+Experiments show that OccLE achieves competitive performance with only 10\% of voxel annotations on the SemanticKITTI and Occ3D-nuScenes datasets.